keithj/deoxybyte-bundle/README.txt

 e.g. cl-fad-0.6.4 contains a copy of a source release.
 All other library directories contain a git submodule.

 Licensing is described in the individual libraries' documentation.
+See each libraries' ASDF configuration file for their version numbers.